knopflerfish/knopflerfish.org/README.txt

      suites for CPA can not be built and executed without openssl.
    - ProGuard 4.10 or later, tested with 5.2.
 This is only need if you want to build the compact version of the framework.
-You need ProGuard 5 or later if you want to build with Java8.
+You need ProGuard 5 or later if you want to build with Java 8.

 1. Step into the osgi dir
 2. Start the build by: